 Introduction to robotics, robot classification and the application of robotics to the welding industry.
 Study includes the safety of robotics in industrial applications and the different types of end effectors.
 Lab work includes operating various robotic systems using computer and teach pendant modes.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): WEL120.
 Spring Only.

 Exploration of the various automated cutting and welding processes used in the welding industry.
 Topics include a basic introduction to the concepts of continual process improvement, the Deming management philosophy, statistical process control (SPC), and other process improvement philosophies.
 Focus on gaining insight into the problems encountered in achieving quality and understanding important techniques used to solve quality problems.
-3 Credits (2 Lecture - 3 Lab)
+3 Credits (2 Lecture - 3 Lab) Spring Only.

 Fabrication of Alloys

 Fundamental principles of welding metallurgy applied to the joining of ferrous and non-ferrous metals.
 Use of iron-carbon diagrams and isothermal transformation diagrams to show changes in material properties caused by heat.
 Lab topics to include cladding, joining of ferrous and non-ferrous metals, surfacing, heat treatments, and corrosion.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): MSC106 and WEL120 and WEL123 and WEL210 and WEL230.
 Fall Only.